Reuniting with College Roommate After 8 Years: AITA for Not Recognizing Him at Café?

 Comment from u/sunshine_latte96

 Unexpected reunions with past acquaintances can trigger a range of complex social psychological responses that vary greatly from person to person.
-Social identity theory, developed by Henri Tajfel, provides valuable insight into how we categorize and perceive others based on our shared histories and experiences.
-When we encounter someone from our past, we may unconsciously rely on previous social identities that we had established, which could lead to feelings of confusion or awkwardness, especially when those identities no longer align with who we are today.
+This perspective highlights how we categorize and perceive others based on our shared histories and experiences.
+When we meet someone from our past, we may unconsciously rely on previous social identities that we had established, leading to feelings of confusion or awkwardness, especially when those identities no longer align with who we are today.

 Understanding this dynamic can significantly ease the discomfort that often accompanies such reunions.
 By recognizing that both parties may have evolved and changed over time, we can foster a more empathetic and open interaction.
-These social dynamics are crucial in navigating past relationships in the present, allowing us to reconnect in a more authentic and meaningful way.
+These social dynamics are crucial in navigating past relationships in the present, enabling us to reconnect in a more meaningful way.

 Comment from u/thebrewmaster365